James-Chun/MKS22X-FinalProject/README.md

 James - Began work on the balloon class
       - Balloons work the same as the path with a subclass for individual balloons (for path the individual units are called tiles)
-      - Balloons should display an image of a balloon
+      - Balloons should display an image of a balloon Devin -

+May 21, 2019
+James - Note: Balloon coord is on top left of the image
+      -